Automattic/jetpack/to-test.md

 1. Download a zip of the theme [here](https://github.com/wordpress/twentytwenty).
 2. Unzip the archive, remove `-master` from the unzipped directory, rezip it.
 3. Upload that new zip file to your site, and activate it.
-4. Try to use the theme without changing any of the colors in Apperance > Customize, then try again after applying custom colors.
+4. Try to use the theme without changing any of the colors in Appearance > Customize, then try again after applying custom colors.
 5. Make sure that all Jetpack features work well with the new theme.

 ### Others

 - If you have the opportunity to test in an older browser like IE11, please do so.
 You may catch some interesting bugs!
 - **At any point during your testing, remember to [check your browser's JavaScript console](https://codex.wordpress.org/Using_Your_Browser_to_Diagnose_JavaScript_Errors#Step_3:_Diagnosis) and see if there are any errors reported by Jetpack there.**
-- Use "Debug Bar" or "Query Monitor" to help make PHP notices and warnings more noticible and report anything you see.
+- Use "Debug Bar" or "Query Monitor" to help make PHP notices and warnings more noticeable and report anything you see.

 **Thank you for all your help!**